nikolinagataric/netflow-sentinel/README.md

 # NetFlow Sentinel

-A modular Python data pipeline for network traffic validation, risk annotation, and downstream threat detection.

-NetFlow Sentinel is a Python data pipeline for processing, validating, annotating, and analyzing network traffic flow data.
-It is built around CICIDS2017 CSV flow files and keeps the workflow modular, testable, and easy to run from the command line.
+NetFlow Sentinel is a Python project for processing CICIDS2017 network traffic flow data.
+It validates, cleans, annotates and analyzes flow records, with an optional machine learning step and a simple dashboard for viewing the results.

-The project focuses on the data pipeline first: ingestion, schema checks, value checks, cleaning, feature engineering, risk annotation, export, reporting, and optional downstream machine learning readiness.

-## Key Features
+The main focus of the project is the data pipeline: reading raw flow data, checking it, preparing it, adding useful annotations, and exporting results in a reproducible way.

+## What the Project Does

-- CICIDS2017 CSV flow ingestion
+- reads CICIDS2017 CSV flow files
-- schema and value validation
+- validates expected columns and values
-- data cleaning for NaN, infinite values and duplicates
+- cleans missing, infinite and duplicate values
-- network-specific feature engineering
-- risk annotation workflow
-- dataset inspection CLI
-- optional binary ML classifier
-- pytest test suite
-- planned PCAP extension

-## Why This Project

-This project is inspired by data pipeline principles used in sensor-data processing systems.
-Instead of automotive sensor data, NetFlow Sentinel works with network traffic telemetry, but the core ideas are similar:

-- ingestion from raw files
-- validation before processing
+- creates additional network-related features
+- maps raw labels into simpler categories like traffic type, attack family and risk level
-- cleaning and normalization
+- exports processed data and JSON reports
+- optionally trains a basic BENIGN vs ATTACK classifier
-- annotation for downstream analysis
+- provides a Streamlit dashboard for result overview
-- reproducible pipeline execution
-- machine learning readiness after data preparation

-The goal is not to present a production intrusion detection system.
-The goal is to show a clear, engineering-oriented workflow for turning raw telemetry data into validated, enriched, and usable outputs.

 ## Dataset

-NetFlow Sentinel uses CICIDS2017 CSV flow files.
+This project uses CICIDS2017 CSV flow files.

 The raw dataset is not included in this repository because the files are large.
-To run the pipeline, download the CICIDS2017 CSV files separately and place them in:
+To run the project locally, download the CICIDS2017 CSV files separately and place them in:

 ```text
 data/raw/